Pymatuning State Park

 Sledding: The slopes of the dam are good for sledding.

-Snowmobiling: Fries Road Trail by Tuttle Campground and the abandoned railroad grade by the spillway provide five miles of trails for snowmobiles.
+Snowmobiling: Fries Road Trail by Tuttle Point and the abandoned railroad grade by the spillway provide five miles of trails for snowmobiles.
 In the Jamestown area, there are additional trails and open fields.

 Environmental Education and Interpretation

 Pymatuning State Park offers a wide variety of environmental education and interpretive programs.
-Through hands-on activities, guided walks and evening programs, participants gain appreciation, understanding and develop a sense of stewardship toward natural and cultural resources.
+Through hands-on activities, guided walks, recreational experiences and evening programs, participants gain appreciation, understanding and develop a sense of stewardship toward natural and cultural resources.

 Explore environmental education and interpretation for more information.